Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity

 \subsection{Tangential components in the inviscid MHD boundary layer}

-For rapid oscillations ($\gamma \ll 1$), we extend the study to cases where the Coriolis force is negligible but magnetic induction from the rotation-corrected basic flow remains.
+For rapid oscillations ($\gamma \ll 1$), we extend the study to cases where the Coriolis force becomes negligible while the magnetic induction from the rotation-corrected basic flow is not.
 This occurs when $\gamma$ is small compared with $B_{0}^2/\omega$, introduced by BG95 to estimate the magnetic-to-inertial force ratio (their equation~17).
 For $\gamma^2 \ll B_{0}^2/\omega$ and an inviscid fluid in a uniform axial field, equations (\ref{eq:dc3})-(\ref{eq:dc2}) become

 using the rotation-modified polar base flow (\ref{syst:Lamb})-(\ref{syst:Lamb2}) and magnetic skin depth $L_\eta$.
 From (\ref{eq:Lambi2}), one may test whether $B_{0r}\partial_r\boldsymbol{U}$ dominates the forcing $\mathcal{T}$ in (\ref{eq:inhoTT}).
 Neglecting rotation gives $\mathcal{T}=-\boldsymbol{B}_0(\partial_r U_r)$, since $B_{0r}\partial_r\boldsymbol{U}=-\mathcal{T}/2$ is cancelled by $r^{-1}(B_{0r}\boldsymbol{U}-U_r\boldsymbol{B}_0)$.